thais-neu/Thais-learning-code/command-line-notes.md

 **Chapter 2 - Regular expressions.
 A language for search and replace.**

 - useful table: Table 2.
-Some common wildcards
+Some common wildcards (search term and meaning)

- Search term and meaning

- \w a word character including letters, numbers and the underscore
+ > \w a word character including letters, numbers and the underscore

- \t a tab character
+ > \t a tab character

- \s a white space including space, tabs and end of line
+ > \s a white space including space, tabs and end of line

- \r \n end of line marker, depending on the program you're using (R uses \n)
+ > \r \n end of line marker, depending on the program you're using (R uses \n)

- \d a digit from 0 to 9
+ > \d a digit from 0 to 9

- . any letter number or symbol except end of line characters
+ > . any letter number or symbol except end of line characters

- note: the slash \ is used to tell the search engine that the following command is not literal, i.e., using w and not \w will search for the letter w.
+ *note: the slash \ is used to tell the search engine that the following command is not literal, i.e., using w and not \w will search for the letter w.*

 **Chapter 3 - practicing reg expressions**

-## Shell commands (compilation: PCFB book (chapters 7 and 16), Software Carpentry, Open Classrooms - Command Line in Terminal course, Ubuntu Tutorials - The Linux command Line for beginners).
+## Shell commands (compilation notes from: PCFB book (chapters 7 and 16), Software Carpentry, Open Classrooms - Command Line in Terminal course, Ubuntu Tutorials - The Linux command Line for beginners).

 Terminal is in Applications > Utilities